MaterializeInc/materialize/doc/developer/design/20231211_datadog_sink.md

 CREATE CONNECTION conn_datadog TO DATADOG (API KEY = ...);
 ```

+The connection will automatically validate the API Key, just like Postgres or Kafka connections.

 ### Datadog Sink

 The Datadog sink will build an internal state containing the metrics to export from the source.
 It will then submit the entire state to Datadog at a 15-second interval.

 The 15-second interval comes from [the Datadog agent](https://docs.datadoghq.com/agent/basic_agent_usage/?tab=agentv6v7#collector) collection interval.
-While this value could be customizable, for the initial approach and MVP, a default value is ok.
-The sink will utilize Materialize logical time to calculate when the progress reaches the 15-second interval and will then export the metrics to Datadog.
-In the event of a sink crash or pause, it will have a similar behavior to the Kafka sink, recovering from the last logical time processed.
+While this value could be customizable, a default value is ok for the initial approach and MVP.
+The sink will use Materialize logical time to calculate when the progress reaches the 15-second interval and will then export the metrics to Datadog.
+In the event of a sink crash or pause, it will behave similarly to the Kafka sink, recovering from the last logical time processed.

 I discarded sending updates when a metric's value changes (streaming without state.)
 Collections like storage usage are updated once an hour, and this would make charts empty in Datadog for an hour or any smaller time range.